EcoFireGit/ecofire_prototype/documentation.md

 Allow access to individual users on Google Cloud console Make sure redirect uri is added to the list of callbacks on Google console

+## PI Table

+### Overview
+The PI Table is used to store and display all PI(Performance Indicators) a user creates.
+The PI table is located in the backstage.

+### Key Rules
+Each PI is related to a job to a certain outcome.
+It holds a starting value, a target value, and a deadline.

 ## Search